uptane/uptane-standard/uptane-standard.md

 ## Conformance Terminology

-The keywords "MUST," "MUST NOT," "REQUIRED," "SHALL," "SHALL NOT," "SHOULD," "SHOULD NOT," "RECOMMENDED," "MAY," and "OPTIONAL" in this document are to be  interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).
+The keywords MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this document are to be  interpreted as described in {{RFC2119}}.

 In order to be considered “Uptane-compliant,” an implementation MUST follow all of these rules as specified in the document.

 ## Automotive Terminology